GabeMillikan/AWS-ECS-Template/INSTRUCTIONS.md

 8. Grant migration permissions
     - note: _without_ permission for access to data within tables
     - `GRANT ALL PRIVILEGES ON SCHEMA public TO migrator;`
+9. TODO: explain how to `init-db` and why this is an aerich-specific problem

 ## Setup Production SSH Connection